-In the late 18th Century, a more civilised approach to hair removal came about when Jean Jacques Perret, a French barber, created the first straight razor.
+In the late 18th Century, a more civilised approach to hair removal came about when a Barber from Paris, created the first straight razor.
 Originally designed for men’s facial hair, women adopted the idea of a straight blade, despite this being one of the few eras when there wasn’t a standard dictate for women’s body hair.
 This was closely followed by Camp Gillette bringing out his safety razor in the 1800s.
 Around that time, Poudre Subtile, the first effective depilatory cream not made from cat faeces, was produced for ‘women of refinement’.

 With the introduction of the bikini in 1946, the stage was set for women to start trimming pubic hair again.
 In the 1950s, Hugh Hefner’s Playboy magazine introduced clean-shaven, scantily-clad models, and sexy, lingeried women became benchmarks for the ideal look.

 As skirts got shorter into the 60s, wax strips soon became the removal method of choice, but as the decade moved on, electrolysis and lasers entered the mainstream as safe and reliable methods.